ghickman/tvrenamr/docs/usage.rst

 --show              Set the show's name (will search for this name).
 --show-override     Override the show's name (only replaces the show's name in the final file).
 --specials          Set the show's specials folder (defaults to "Season 0").
+--symlink           Create symbolic links instead of moving the files.
+Requires '--rename-dir'.
--t, --the'          Set the position of 'The' in a show's name to the end of the show name.
+-t, --the           Set the position of 'The' in a show's name to the end of the show name.

 Examples
 ~~~~~~~~